 Weyler: Board responsibility to set policy declarations.

+Pinger requested clarification and formalization of Board’s informal practice of directing the ED to “cause to have done” hiring and direction of staff, and the requirements from CoP and OCCL for NWNW to place content originating from them in its newsletter and website.

 Explanation of Board, Executive Director and staff roles should be documented via bylaws revision or other policy document.

 Request for Board to review Civic Life Grant Agreement.

+Weyler suggested that these items should be reviewed at the next Board meeting.

 5:55 Approval of Minutes of October 14, 2020